akshay154/Python-projects/README.md

 # Python-projects
-these arae some of my simple projects
+these are some of my simple projects